Jaspero/web-components/docs/docs/Form fields/place-input.md

 #### `apiKey`

-In order to be able to use a map, an apiKey needs to be generated.
+In order to be able to use a map, API key needs to be generated.
 Steps on how to create an API key can be found at https://developers.google.com/maps/documentation/javascript/get-api-key#create-api-keys

 #### `mapId`